IshakAtes/wordpress_docker/README.md

 ## Usage

 **Persistency:**
-- Data is stored in Docker volumes db_data and wordpress_data.
+- Data is stored in the Docker volumes `db_data` and `wordpress_data`.
 Restarting or stopping containers will not remove data.

 **Configuration:**
 - Change environment variables in `.env` to customize database name, user, password, and server port mapping.